ymcmrs/PyGPS/README.md

 # PyGPS
-## Extracing displacement and atmospheric parameters in GPS products from NGL (Nevada Geodetic Laboratory) and UNAVCO.
+## Extracing displacement and atmospheric parameters from GPS products for improving InSAR geodesy.
 ###

 ### 1 Download